Please ensure Javascript is enabled for purposes of website accessibility

 ● Revising

 You can revise an accepted or rejected grade twice either on the general revising days that are informed at the start of the course, or then by using other arrangements such as the Exam-system.
 The general revising days vary between campuses.
 The highest grade will be counted and you are not able to change the grades after graduation.
-More information about the revision of exams you can find on MyNet!
+More information about the revision of exams you can find on Peppi!

 ● Internships

 Each UAS degree has an internship as part of the studies in which you can learn working life skills and apply what you have learnt.
-More information about the internships you can read on Mynet.
+More information about the internships you can read on Peppi.

 ● Thesis